pipiscrew/timeline/health/introduction.md

 * **Methionine** - Properties include providing the primary source of sulfur that can prevent disorders of the hair, skin, and nails; lowers cholesterol by increasing the liver's production of lecithin ; reduces liver fat; protects kidneys; and promotes hair growth.
 * **Phenylalanine** - This serves the brain by producing norepinephrine, the chemical that is responsible for transmitting the signals between the nerve cells and the brain; can maintain alertness; reduces hunger pains; acts as an antidepressant; and improves memory.
 * **Threonine** - Makes up a substantial portion of the collagen, elastin, and enamel protein; serves the liver by preventing buildup; aids the digestive and intestinal tracts to function better; and acts as a trigger for metabolism.
-* **Histamine** - Involved in the physiological processes associated with allergic reactions, they cannot synthesize it and require dietary sources.
 * **Valine** - Promotes mental energy; helps with muscle coordination; and serves as a natural tranquilizer.
 * **Leucine** - Works with **Isoleucine** to provide for the manufacture of essential biochemical processes in the body that are used for energy, increasing the stimulants to the upper brain for greater mental alertness.